 Maxeon's revised supply chain maps differ significantly from those that can be charted based on publicly available disclosures.
 Maxeon confirms that the company sources ingots/wafers from Tianjin Zhonghuan for its Performance Line, but Maxeon's map suggests the wafers sourced from TZS do not include XUAR polysilicon, though disclosures show that TZS does indeed source from the XUAR (see below).
-Maxeon did not provide additional explanation regarding how the company ensures that it receives only the non-XUAR supply.
 Furthermore, Maxeon indicated that the company sources wafers from Ferrotec (China), ACC (Japan and Taiwan), and NorSun for its 3 and 6 Generation cells/modules.
 However, there are no public disclosures that would corroborate any of those three sourcing relationships.
 Indeed, as stated earlier, the Hemlock - NorSun - Maxeon supply contract is reported to have ended at the beginning of 2023.
 Maxeon did not respond to a request for more information regarding the Hemlock contract or supporting documentation of any of its wafer suppliers.

 A Hemlock representative indicated to Sheffield Hallam that the company does supply a "minimum volume" of polysilicon to AUO Crystal Corporation (ACC) but that he did not know who ACC sells to in turn.
 The representative further indicated that Hemlock does not currently supply Ferrotec, NorSun, or Maxeon.
 The representative wrote that he had "many concerns" about Maxeon's representations in its supply chain map and included the production capacity of the wafer suppliers named by Maxeon on the supply chain it posted to its website on July 26, 2023 (the same as included in this report).
+The Hemlock representative clarified his concerns after the publication of the report that it appears that the production capacities of the wafer suppliers is sufficient for Maxeon's stated requirements.
 See Annex A - Corporate Responses.